Janet Jackson: 1966–1985: Early life and career beginnings

-In 1977, She was selected to have a starring role as Penny Gordon Woods in the sitcom Good Times.
+In 1977, she was selected to have a starring role as Penny Gordon Woods in the sitcom Good Times.
 She later starred in A New Kind of Family and later got a recurring role on Diff'rent Strokes, portraying Charlene Duprey from seasons three to six.
 Jackson also played the role of Cleo Hewitt during the fourth season of Fame, but expressed indifference towards the series, largely due to the emotional stress of her secret marriage to R&B singer James DeBarge.
 Jackson later elaborated on her time on the show in an interview with Anderson Cooper, revealing that the cast would occasionally play pranks on her, but she spoke fondly of them.

-When Jackson was sixteen, her father and manager Joseph Jackson arranged a contract for her with A&M Records.
+When Jackson was fifteen, her father and manager Joseph Jackson arranged a contract for her with A&M Records.
 Her debut album, Janet Jackson, was released in 1982.
 It was produced by Angela Winbush, René Moore, Bobby Watson of Rufus and Leon Sylvers III, and overseen by her father Joseph.
 It peaked at No. 63 on the Billboard 200, and No. 6 on the publication's R&B albums chart, receiving little promotion.
 The album appeared on the Billboard Top Black Albums of 1983, while Jackson herself was the highest-ranking female vocalist on the Billboard Year-End Black Album Artists.

 Jackson's second album, Dream Street, was released two years later.
 Dream Street reached No. 147 on the Billboard 200, and No. 19 on the R&B albums chart.
 The lead single "Don't Stand Another Chance" peaked at No. 9 on Billboard's R&B singles chart.
 Both albums consisted primarily of bubblegum pop music.